Akuri-io/akuri-acp/README.md

 ## 🧰 Available Tools (MCP Tools)

-The server exposes the following tools to the AI Agent:
+The server exposes the following tools to the AI Agent. **Note:** Document search functionality is only available through MCP tools, not REST endpoints.

 ### `akuri_search_docs`
 Retrieves information from the local knowledge base.
 - **Params:** `query` (string), `limit` (number).
 - **Usage:** "Search for how to implement Tailwind v4 in Angular".
+- **Important:** This is the only way to search documents.
+REST endpoint `/paths/search` has been removed to avoid duplication.

 ### `akuri_check_workflow`
 Validates if the user has methodological permission to start a phase.